Teaching Assistant Apprenticeship

 Knowledge, Skills and Behaviours

-We can provide you with a full list of the Knowledge, Skills, and Behaviours that are taught and assessed on the Content Creator apprenticeship, but as an overview, your apprentice will learn the following:
+We have a full list of the Knowledge, Skills, and Behaviours that are taught and assessed on the Teaching Assistant apprenticeship.
+Still, as a quick summary, your apprentice will learn the following:

 • Supporting Learning and Development